Skip to Content

 Duval County Theft Crime Defense Lawyer

 Florida has a notorious reputation for having some of the highest rates of theft crimes in the United States.
 As a result, Florida criminal courts have a reputation for being tough on theft crime defendants.
-If you have been charged with a theft crime, you are facing the possibility of serious penalties, including imprisonment, probation, and fines, as well as a criminal record that can affect your personal and professional life for years to come.
+If you have been charged with a theft crime, you are facing the possibility of severe penalties, including imprisonment, probation, and fines, as well as a criminal record that can affect your personal and professional life for years to come.

 Do not let a theft crime charge ruin your life.
 At First Coast Criminal Defense, we believe that everyone is innocent until proven guilty, and we are committed to helping our clients fight their theft crime charges.
 Our Duval County theft crime attorney has a deep understanding of theft crime defense, and we have a proven history of success in the courtroom.
-We are available to take your call 24 hours a day, 7 days a week.
+We can take your call 24 hours a day, 7 days a week.

 Types of Theft Crimes in Florida